XTheMagician/ContactManagementApp/README.md

 - **Node.js**: Download it from [here](https://nodejs.org/).
 - **Git**: Download it from [here](https://git-scm.com/).

-To check if they are already installed, run the following commands in your terminal:

 ## 🚀 Getting Started

 Follow these steps to clone the repository and start the app: